-The Company utilizes redundant network architecture which substantially reduces the possibility of a system failure and the interruption of telecommunications service.
-As depicted in the diagram below, Inbound's call centers are served by redundant long distance and local access facilities.
-Most call centers are serviced by dual central office switches, providing split access flexible egress routing capabilities, as well as backup access into each facility, using dual fiber ring SONET-based self-healing network architectures.
-Most inbound numbers directed to a Company call center are appended with dual routing instructions in the event of an error on the primary network path.
+The Company utilizes redundant network architecture, which substantially reduces the possibility of a system failure and the interruption of telecommunications service.
+As depicted in the diagram below, redundant long distance and local access facilities serve Inbound's contact centers.
+Most contact centers are serviced by dual central office switches, providing split access flexible egress routing capabilities, as well as backup access into each facility, using dual fiber ring SONET-based self-healing network architectures.
+Most inbound numbers directed to a Company contact center are appended with dual routing instructions in the event of an error on the primary network path.
 These capabilities allow incoming calls to be redirected via an alternate long distance switch and/or through a backup access line in the unlikely event of a long distance or local network failure.